markconcha0214-ai/n8nblogsamples/newblogsample.md

 - Calculus

 Here’s a suggested learning path:
-1. Python basics: Understanding syntax, functions, and libraries.
+1. Python basics: Understanding syntax, functions, and libraries
-2. NumPy and Pandas libraries: Working with data structures and performing data analysis.
+2. NumPy and Pandas libraries: Working with data structures and performing data analysis
-3. Basic statistics: Learning about data distributions, probability, and statistical tests.
+3. Basic statistics: Learning about data distributions, probability, and statistical tests
-4. Linear regression: Understanding relationships between variables and predicting outcomes.
+4. Linear regression: Understanding relationships between variables and predicting outcomes
 5. Classification algorithms: Techniques for sorting data into categories, such as decision trees and support vector machines.

 ## Popular Tools and Frameworks